DohaRagab1/WeatherForecasting/README.md

 # Weather Forecasting API
 ## Introduction
-This is API done using FLask to hourly forecast weather.
+This project mainly predicts weather for the upcoming 10 hours.
 We support the API with the previous 20 hourly data to predict the upcoming 10 hours.
 You can upload the data whether through json file or csv file.
 And it accepts the timestamps in different formats.

 ## Weather Features
 It works with these 7 features with the corresponding units: